firebitsbr/anonblog/README.md

 ## Download Binary Release

+**This software is no longer maintained, do not use.
+May be brought back with better security & features in the future**

 It is recommended that you build the software yourself, but a compiled release is available, [here](https://github.com/beardog108/anonblog/releases).

 ## Usage